FedericoAureliano/eudoxus/examples/README.md

 ```

 Note: Tests should aim for semantic errors (i.e., type checking and beyond) not parsing errors (e.g., mismatched parenthesis).
 Note that test 6 is for a parsing error.

+Tests that might actually be bugs: 6.ucl, 9.ucl, 14.ucl.